Stool Culture Test: Cost, Procedure, Normal Range and Risk

 The stool culture test helps identify gastrointestinal infections caused by bacteria, viruses, or parasites.
 Here's a quick overview of the steps involved in the procedure:

-• Sample Collection: A stool sample is collected in a clean container, ensuring it does not include urine or toilet paper for accuracy.
+• Sample Collection: A stool sample is collected in a clean container, ensuring it does not contain urine or toilet paper for accurate results.

 • Transport to Laboratory: The collected stool sample is transported to the laboratory promptly to preserve the integrity of the sample.